cityofaustin/digital-services-engagement-guide/_words/part-1-getting-to-know-you.md

 ### General considerations:

 * **Bookend** - Begin every conversation with who you spoke with last, and end with who you’ll speak to next.
-You are signaling that this project will bring all key players at the table.
+You are signaling that this project will bring all key players to the table.

 * **Introductions**
     * **Staff** - Learn their contribution to their organization